 Ophthalmoplegia is the paralysis or weakness of the eye muscles.
 It can affect one or more of the six muscles that hold the eye in place and control its movement.

-There are two types of ophthalmoplegia: chronic progressive external ophthalmoplegia and internuclear ophthalmoplegia.
+There are two types of ophthalmoplegia: chronic progressive external ophthalmoplegia and internal ophthalmoplegia.

-Ophthalmoplegia can be congenital, or present at birth, or develop later in life.
+This condition can be congenital (present at birth) or develop later in life.
 It is generally caused by disruption of the messages that are sent from the brain to the eyes.

-Internuclear ophthalmoplegia is usually caused by multiple sclerosis, trauma, or infarction.
+Internuclear ophthalmoplegia is often caused by multiple sclerosis, trauma, or infarction.

-External ophthalmoplegia is usually caused by muscle disorders or mitochondrial diseases such as Graves or Kearnes-Sayre syndrome.
+External ophthalmoplegia is usually caused by muscle disorders or mitochondrial diseases such as Graves’ disease or Kearns-Sayre syndrome.

-Blood tests may be necessary to determine whether the condition is being caused other by complications, such as thyroid disease.
+Blood tests may be necessary to determine whether it’s being caused by another condition, such as thyroid disease.
 You may be referred to an eye specialist or neurologist for these tests.

-Treatment for ophthalmoplegia will depend on the type, the symptoms, and the underlying cause.
-Children born with ophthalmoplegia usually learn to compensate and may not be aware of vision problems.
-Adults with sudden onset ophthalmoplegia can be fitted for special glasses, or wear an eye patch to relieve double vision and help achieve normal vision.
+Treatment for ophthalmoplegia will depend on the type, symptoms, and underlying cause.
+Children born with this condition usually learn to compensate and may not be aware of vision problems.
+Adults can be fitted for special glasses, or wear an eye patch to relieve double vision and help achieve normal vision.